Sour Lemon

-Sour Lemon is an EP by the American indie rock band Local Natives, released on October 23, 2020 on Loma Vista.
+Sour Lemon is an EP record by the American indie rock band Local Natives, released on October 23, 2020 on Loma Vista.
 The EP was recorded in September 2019 with producer Chris Coady during a break in touring behind their fourth studio album, Violet Street (2019).

 The release was preceded by the singles, "Statues in the Garden (Arras)" and "Lemon", and supported by a one-off livestream concert on October 21, 2020 due to ongoing COVID-19 pandemic.

 The song "Lemon" features co-lead vocals from singer-songwriter Sharon Van Etten.

 Background and composition

 The four tracks on Sour Lemon date back to the writing and recording sessions for the band's third and fourth studio albums, Sunlit Youth (2016) and Violet Street (2019), with drummer Matthew Frazier noting: "Most of Sour Lemon had actually been sitting around for awhile.
 Years, to be honest.
 Most were songs that didn’t quite make sense for Sunlit Youth or Violet Street, but we felt they had more life in them than just being released as b-sides.
 Since those seeds already existed, we dove into the studio shortly after getting back from [touring] to see them through."

 With the EP's announcement, the band noted that its songs weren't intended for a full album release: "We’re always working on new music, but songs tend to come at their own pace.
 There’s something freeing about writing without the goal of an album in mind.
 It feels like waking up for class only to realize that it’s Saturday and you can sleep in as long as you want.
 The songs on Sour Lemon each have their own long histories but they all finally decided to arrive at the same time.
 Rather than waiting, we decided to share them as soon as we could."
 Guitarist Ryan Hahn elaborated: "Sometimes it feels like songwriting is like solving a puzzle.
 It kind of felt that way with these four songs.
 When you’re making a record, you can spend a lot of time on the tracks.
 But since we were just recording these, there was no pressure.
 It’s a nice way to do it."